wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 This is core premise of comics, the art of sequential narrative.
 Our stories and their characters do not move in a line, as in theater or even literature, but through a series of windows.
 Frozen instants.
 These are the ticks of the clock, but not the spaces between each one where life actually happens or the story actually occurs.

-1

-.
-1 k but not lfe the ticks of the c oc ' ctually occurs.

-the story a · d actually happens or .
-1 p of faith from its rea ers every t· . equires a ea •rn.e

-As such, a comic r th next.
-We move to the next pane}

-Panel to e . . and they move from one derstand its connection to the p . b f; ·e we even un . ane1

-must absorb rt e

-01 bl t relate it to the narrative of which . . th e we a e O It ts before.
-Only en ar_ rd then connection.
+As such, a comic requires a leap of faith from its readers every time they move from one panel to the next.
+We move to the next panel and must absorb it before we even understand its connection to the panel before.
+Only then are we able to relate it to the narrative of which it is a component part.
+Picture, word, then connection.

 art Picture, wo ' . . . a component P · mazing opportunity: to 1nstill word a d . • the author an a n